 Asian Quinoa Salad

-Last week I was in the mood for a quinoa salad, but wanted to try something new, so I mixed up an Asian Quinoa Salad and my oh my it’s amazing!
+Last week, I was in the mood for a quinoa salad, but wanted to try something new, so I mixed up an Asian Quinoa Salad and my oh my it’s amazing!
 This one tops the charts!
 You’ve gotta try it!

 Eating the rainbow has never been so delicious!
 And if you need to clean out your vegetable drawer, feel free to throw in other veggies too!
 This salad is flexible.

-Note, if you need the salad to be gluten-free make sure you use tamari instead of soy sauce because not all soy sauce is gluten-free.
-Just a little FYI:)
+Note, if you need the salad to be gluten-free make sure you use Tamari instead of soy sauce because not all soy sauce is gluten-free.

 This salad is great for entertaining because it can be made in advance and it’s gluten-free, vegan, and vegetarian.
 I love having options for all of guests.
 And our little pea loved this salad too!
 Caleb kept picking out edamame and yelling “Ed-mommy!”
 This salad was a hit with the entire family.

 If you are looking for a new way to cook up quinoa, try this Asian Quinoa Salad.
 It is my new favorite and I think you will like it too!